tstuart8/tstuart8.github.io/README.md

 ### SLA Simulation

 I used the simpy library in Python to build a simulation for reducing the SLAs guaranteed by a workforce.
 See the code here [SLA Simulation](https://github.com/tstuart8/SLA-Simulator)

+## Academic Projects

+### Final Project: Exercise Quality and Sleep Programs effect on Cancer

+I analyzed the effect of sleep programs and exercise quality on cancer patients fatigue and quality of life.
+See the code here [Exercise and Sleep](https://github.com/tstuart8/Final_Project)